mlafleur/mlafleur.github.io/_posts/2009-03-13-microsoft-ocs-2007-r2-resource-kit.md

 ---
-Title: Microsoft OCS 2007 R2 Resource Kit
+title: Microsoft OCS 2007 R2 Resource Kit
-Excerpt: ""
+excerpt: ""
-Tags:
+tags:
   - Skype
 ---
 I've just finished reading the Microsoft Office Communications server 2007 R2 Resource Kit (yes I know, I read a resource kit cover to cover.
 I'm a geek+ this week).&#160; If you're going to be working with OCS 2007 R2 then do yourself a favor and pick this book up.